-PEPs are individuals entrusted with prominent public functions, such as heads of state or of government, senior politicians, senior government, judicial or military officials, senior executives of public organisations and senior political party officials.
-The concern is that they may abuse their public powers for their own illicit enrichment through the receipt of bribes particularly in countries where corruption is widespread.
+PEPs are individuals entrusted with prominent public functions, such as heads of state or of government, senior politicians, senior government, judicial or military officials, senior executives of public organisations and senior political party officials from all jurisdictions including PRC The concern is that they may abuse their public powers for their own illicit enrichment through the receipt of bribes particularly in countries where corruption is widespread.
+PEPs include incumbent persons but exclude former PEPs.